-Winter is a magical time!
+Winter lapbook activities are amazing because winter is a magical time!
 And if you ask students, many will say it is their favorite subject.
 I love teaching my students all about winter with an interactive winter lapbook.
 Winter lapbook activities are not only fun but also include skills in math, science, vocabulary, writing, and more!
 It’s a great way to meet all those teaching standards while focusing on winter.
 I am so excited to share some of my favorite winter lapbook activities with you from my winter lapbook activities set!
 These 10 easy-to-use winter lapbook activities for preschoolers and kindergartners will have your students immersed in the magic of the winter season!

 A lapbook is a great hands-on way for students to learn about a topic using many different types of activities.
-The activities used in lapbooks are similar to those in interactive notebooks.
+The winter activities used in this winter lapbooks are similar to those in interactive notebooks.
 Except, since it isn’t a whole notebook, it is much easier for your younger learners to navigate and interact with!

 Personally, I find lapbooks to be a great way to teach about different topics and themes in my classroom.
 One file folder per student is all that is needed to get started.
 Instead of trying to keep year-long notebooks, we focus on individual topics.
 With younger students they are so much easier to manage.
 And . . . the students love creating a “book” with all of their learning.